MohSaeed229/gym-progress-tracker/README.md

 4.**Workout Tutorials:** Integrate video or text-based workout tutorials for exercises.

 ## Summary
-A lightweight, browser-based app for tracking workouts and calorie intake.
+A browser-based app for tracking workouts and calorie intake.
 Built with HTML, CSS, and JavaScript.
 Just open it in a browser and start logging.